ikramsalim/mycard/README.md

 ## Getting Started

-We will design the app's user interface by using stateless and layout widgets, Container class from flutter and design user interfaces for Flutter apps.
+We will design the app by using stateless and layout widgets, Container class from flutter and design user interfaces for Flutter apps.

 ## What you will create